mrw2204/scFactor-Ontology/README.md

   - `receptor_complex`
   - `magnitude_rank`
   - `specificity_rank`
-- LIANA signatures are built using the original pairwise sender/receiver logic (`magnitude_rank * specificity_rank` with per-block z-scoring and factor-support filtering), then matched to the corresponding factor lineage during ontology assembly so the final LR modalities expose the shared 11 contexts per direction rather than all 121 pairwise contexts.
+- LIANA signatures are built using the original pairwise sender/receiver logic (`magnitude_rank * specificity_rank` with per-block z-scoring and factor-support filtering), then matched to the corresponding factor lineage during ontology assembly.

 ## Install